-- a board member has a private or personal interest sufficient to appear to influence a decision made in their official capacity - a board member has a direct or indirect financial interest in a contract or a proposed contract with the Association - a spouse, child, blood relative or family member of the board member has control of the contracting firm or has influence over the firm - a board member has control or influence over the contracting firm
+- a.
+A board member has a private or personal interest sufficient to appear to influence a decision made in their official capacity. - b.
+A board member has a direct or indirect financial interest in a contract or a proposed contract with the Association. - c.
+A spouse, child, blood relative or family member of the board member has control of the contracting firm or has influence over the firm. - d.
+A board member has control or influence over the contracting firm.